priyankeshh/papers-ocr-benchmarks/output_markdown/Allossogbe_et_al_2017_Mal_J.md

-**RESEARCH**
+### **RESEARCH**

-J
+## J

-**Open Access**
+### **Open Access**

-WHO cone bio‑assays of classical and new‑generation long‑lasting insecticidal
-nets call for innovative insecticides targeting the knock‑down resistance mechanism in Benin
+# WHO cone bio‑assays of classical and new‑generation long‑lasting insecticidal nets call for innovative insecticides targeting the knock‑down resistance mechanism in Benin

-Marius Allossogbe [1,2*], Virgile Gnanguenon [1,2], Boulais Yovogan [1,2], Bruno Akinro [1], Rodrigue Anagonou [1,2],
-Fiacre Agossa [1,2], André Houtoukpe [3], Germain Gil Padonou [1,2] and Martin Akogbeto [1,2]
+#### Marius Allossogbe [1,2*], Virgile Gnanguenon [1,2], Boulais Yovogan [1,2], Bruno Akinro [1], Rodrigue Anagonou [1,2], Fiacre Agossa [1,2], André Houtoukpe [3], Germain Gil Padonou [1,2] and Martin Akogbeto [1,2]

-## **Abstract**
+**Abstract**

-### Background: To increase the effectiveness of insecticide-treated nets (ITN) in areas of high resistance, new long
-lasting insecticidal nets (LLINs) called new-generation nets have been developed.
+**Background:** To increase the effectiveness of insecticide-treated nets (ITN) in areas of high resistance, new longlasting insecticidal nets (LLINs) called new-generation nets have been developed.
 These nets are treated with the piperonyl butoxide (PBO) synergist which inhibit the action of detoxification enzymes.
 The effectiveness of the new-generation nets has been proven in some studies, but their specific effect on mosquitoes carrying detoxification enzymes and those carrying both detoxification enzymes and the knock-down resistance gene in Benin is not well known.
 Thus, the objective of this study is to evaluate the efficacy of LLINs treated with PBO on multi-resistant Anopheles gambiae s.l.

-### Methods: The study occurred in seven cities in Benin, Abomey, Cotonou, Porto-Novo, Zangnanado, Parakou, Malan
-ville and Tanguiéta, and included ten locations selected on a north–south transect.
+**Methods:** The study occurred in seven cities in Benin, Abomey, Cotonou, Porto-Novo, Zangnanado, Parakou, Malanville and Tanguiéta, and included ten locations selected on a north–south transect.
 Mosquito larvae were collected from these sites, and adult females from these larvae were exposed to single-pyrethroid-treated nets (LifeNet, PermaNet 2.0, Olyset Net) and bi-treated nets (PermaNet 3.0 and Olyset Plus) based on their level of resistance and using
 WHO cone tests following WHO guidelines.

-### Results: The different LLINs showed 100% mortality of the susceptible laboratory strain Kisumu and the resist
-ant strain Ace-1R Kisumu.
+**Results:** The different LLINs showed 100% mortality of the susceptible laboratory strain Kisumu and the resistant strain Ace-1R Kisumu.
 However, with the resistant laboratory strain kdr-Kisumu, mortality was low (16–32%) for all LLINs except PermaNet 3.0 (82.9%).
 The mortality of local strains carrying only the kdr mechanism varied from 0 to 47% for the single-pyrethroid-treated LLINs and 9 to 86% for bi-treated LLINs.
 With local strains carrying several mechanisms of resistance (kdr + detoxification enzymes), the observed mortality with different LLINs was also low